mitmath/julia-mit/README.md

 Thereafter, you can run the notebook as below.

-**As of this writing, Athena still has Julia 0.6.2; we are hoping that they will update to Julia 1.1 soon.**

 #### Remote access to Julia on Athena.

 If you are [logging in